djoshua21/git-essential-training-5988161/gitStatusDemo.md

-This is the status of git
+This is the status of git!!!!!

 added line here